-In the start-up of a business, unless you’ve just invented the cure for cancer, you’re going to need to market or advertise.
-Truthfully, even if you’ve invented the cure for cancer, you’re probably going to have to market and advertise, possibly even more than normal.
+Unless you’ve found a cure for cancer or something of similar significance, you’re going to need to market or advertise during the startup of your business.
+Honestly, even if you’ve invented the cure for cancer, you’re probably going to have to market and advertise, possibly even more than normal.
 After all, you’ll have to convince the skeptics that you’ve invented the cure for cancer.
 Yet, to advertise effectively, you’ll have to develop strong marketing.
-Therefore, let’s analyze the difference between marketing and advertising.
-Then, I’ll dive into how to develop a marketing plan.
+However, there is a difference between marketing and advertising.
+In today’s article, we’ll make the distinction between the two and then, I’ll dive into how to develop a marketing plan.

 00:32 – Advertising or Marketing – Which is Better for a Start-up?